4. Scenes page

 Fig. 4.14 New layer on canvas, with related information shown in the timeline and settings panel

-Additionally, users can change the layer order by dragging them inside the list by clicking on their 9-dots squared grid icon.
-The order of the layers affects their rendering order in the 3D view.
-The rendering priority follows the layers from the bottom to the top of the list.
-This means that the topmost layer in the list is rendered above the other.
+Additionally, users can change the layer order with drag and drop movement, grabbing them by their 9-dots squared grid icon.
+The order of layers affects their rendering priority in the 3D view, more specifically the rendering order is bottom-top in the list.
+This means that the topmost layer in the list is rendered above the other ones.

 4.2.4.
 Layer management